 Dr. Laura Adrian (Olsen) grew up in Rochester, Minnesota where she developed a passion for cats early in life.
 She received her bachelor’s degree from Iowa State University and her veterinary medical degree from the University of Minnesota in 2014.
 Her interests include feline medicine, preventive medicine, nutrition, and dentistry.

 She and her husband moved to the Phoenix area in 2016.
-They have two cats, Milo and Derby, and two dogs, Foster the Labrador and Darwin the Basset Hound.
+They have two cats, Milo and Derby, and Darwin the Basset Hound.
 In her spare time, Dr. Adrian enjoys home remodeling, playing trumpet in the Scottsdale Community Band, amateur photography, and listening to music.

 Lead Client Care Specialist

 Carley graduated with a bachelor’s degree from The University of Arizona in 2014.
 Her career goal is to become a veterinarian – specializing in shelter or feline medicine.
 Prior to joining our clinic, Carley worked at an animal emergency facility where she learned to triage, identify emergencies and assist pet parents in their most vulnerable times.
 She enjoys learning about neonatal care, ophthalmology and the human animal bond.

 Her pets include three black cats: Harlee, Quinn and Ollie T. Harlee and Quinn entered Carley’s life when they were just a week old.
 Carley and her mom bottle fed and nursed them back to health and the pair never left.
 Ollie T, an orphan named after Oliver Twist, is a foster failure who was syringe fed at a couple weeks old.
 She also co-owns Benson, a rambunctious 80 lb American Bulldog/Standard Poodle Mix.

 She enjoys drinking coffee, trying new breakfast places, animal fostering, traveling, hiking and skiing in her spare time.